TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-31-how-monolithic-repository-in-open-source-saved-my-lazyness.md

 I recommend to read [Monolithic Repositories with PHP and Composer](http://www.whitewashing.de/2015/04/11/monolithic_repositories_with_php_and_composer.html) by Benjamin Eberlei (Doctrine Core Maintainer).
 It's surpassed by composer *local packages*, but points remain the same.
 Don't worry, I will write about *local packages* in the near future.

-If you like monorepo approach, but prefer own tagging per package, Martin Zlámal recently wrote about [git subtree approach](http://zlml.cz/vy-jeste-nemate-svuj-superprojekt) (in Czech).
+If you like monorepo approach, but prefer own tagging per package, Martin Zlámal recently wrote about [git submodule approach](http://zlml.cz/vy-jeste-nemate-svuj-superprojekt) (in Czech).

 ### How do you like this?